We may receive compensation when you click on links to products from our partners.

 - Subsidies given to federally certified health clinics

-- Approved alternative payments models
+- Approved alternative payment models

 These are conditions that do not go against or are deemed legal under the Eliminating Kickbacks in Recovery Act.